nick-roberson/fastapi-gen/example/alembic/output/client/docs/Id2.md

 # Id2

-The unique identifier of the review
+The unique identifier of the alembic

 ## Properties